NJ Gov. Phil Murphy reportedly spent $13G on office for his wife

 BEN CARSON'S HUD CANCELS ORDER FOR $31G DINING ROOM SET AFTER COMPLAINT

-But Murphy's chief counsel, Matt Platkin, told the outlet that "There's no ambiguity as to what her role is," adding that "she serves to help the governor to make sure that he's pushing his message out in public."
+But Murphy's chief counsel, Matt Platkin, told the outlet that "There's no ambiguity as to what her role is," saying that "she serves to help the governor to make sure that he's pushing his message out in public."

-Murphy, in a statement, added "there are other issues where [his wife] is becoming more involved, such as maternal health," adding that "there are going to be many other areas where I know she will play a significant role.
+Murphy, in a statement, added "there are other issues where [Tammy Murphy ] is becoming more involved, such as maternal health," noting that "there are going to be many other areas where I know she will play a significant role.
 New Jersey's future is a bit brighter because we have Tammy as the state's first lady."